top of page

 • Mileage: ???

-Foils I liked it with: Short front fuse foils on skinny masts.
-Ultra 750 is the only foil I used this on to help stabilize the experience with the 75cm skinny.
+Best with: Short front fuse foils on skinny masts.
+AFS Ultra 750 is the only foil I used this on to help stabilize the experience with the 75cm skinny.

 AFS Ultra Glide 41